 Still hunt only.
 See page 34 of the 2014-15 Louisiana Hunting Regulations pamphlet for specific hunting area dates.
 Specific WMAs will also be open.
 Check WMA schedule for specific details.
 A primitive firearms license is required for resident hunters between the ages of 16 and 59 inclusive and non-resident 16 years of age and older.
 Either-sex deer may be taken in all deer hunting areas EXCEPT in West Carroll Parish, and EXCEPT Deer Areas 4, 7, 9 and 10 as specified in deer hunting schedule.
-Consult deer hunting schedule for either-sex days for these parishes and areas, and as specified on public areas.
+Consult deer hunting schedule for either-sex days for these areas, and as specified on public areas.
 It is unlawful to carry a gun, other than a primitive firearm, including those powered by air or other means, while hunting during the primitive firearm season.
 EXCEPT it is lawful to carry a .22 caliber rimfire pistol loaded with #12 shot (ratshot only).

 Youths 17 or younger may hunt either sex deer with any legal weapon during the Primitive Firearms Season in each deer hunting area.
 Legal Primitive Firearms for Primitive Firearms Season include:

 1. Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle or cap and ball cylinder, use black powder or approved substitute only, take ball or bullet projectile only, including saboted bullets.
 All of the above may be fitted with magnified scopes.